OpenTermsArchive/contrib-versions/Skype/Privacy Policy.md

 *   provide internet communication, video sharing and other products in particular to convey the communications and videos you and others make by means of the Skype software and/or the Skype products;
 *   change and customize Skype features and functionality;
 *   take, process or deliver orders made via our websites, invoice you or notify you of the status of your order;
-*   display updates about your recent activity using the Qik products or connections to other Qik users;
 *   provide other services for you (as described when we collect the information);
 *   provide you with customer support and troubleshoot problems;
 *   compare information for accuracy;